-A. Questions of Admissibility Generally.

-Preliminary questions concerning the qualification of a person to be a witness, the existence of a privilege, or the admissibility of evidence shall be determined by the court, subject to the provisions of subdivision (b).
-In making its determination it is not bound by this Title except those provisions with respect to privileges.

-B. Relevancy Conditioned on Fact.

-When the relevancy of evidence depends upon the fulfillment of a condition of fact, the court shall admit it upon, or may admit it subject to, the introduction of evidence sufficient to support a finding of the fulfillment of the condition.

-C. Hearing of Jury.

-Hearings on the admissibility of confessions in a criminal case shall in all cases be conducted out of the hearing of the jury.
-Hearings on other preliminary matters shall be so conducted when the interests of justice require or, when an accused in a criminal case is a witness, if he so requests.

-D. Testimony by Accused.

-The accused in a criminal case does not, by testifying upon a preliminary matter, or other matter which would be heard outside the hearing of the jury, if any, subject himself to cross-examination as to other issues in the case.
-The accused in a criminal case waives his right against self-incrimination as to all issues in the case by testifying upon any fact pertaining to any element of the charge against him during the actual trial of the case before the jury or other finder of fact.
+- (a) Preliminary questions concerning the qualification of a person to be a witness, the existence of a privilege, or the admissibility of evidence shall be determined by the Court, subject to the provisions of subsection (b).
+In making its determination the Court is not bound by this Title except those provisions with respect to privileges. - (b) When the relevancy of evidence depends upon the fulfillment of a condition of fact, the Court shall admit it upon, or may admit it subject to, the introduction of evidence sufficient to support a finding of the fulfillment of the condition. - (c) Hearings on the admissibility of confessions in a criminal case shall in all cases be conducted out of the hearing of the jury.
+Hearings on other preliminary matters shall be so conducted when the interests of justice require or, when an accused in a criminal case is a witness, if he so requests. - (d) The accused in a criminal case does not, by testifying upon a preliminary matter, or other matter which would be heard outside the hearing of the jury, if any, subject himself to cross-examination as to other issues in the case.
+The accused in a criminal case waives his right against self-incrimination as to all issues in the case by testifying upon any fact pertaining to any element of the charge against him during the actual trial of the case before the jury or other finder of fact. - (e) This Section does not limit the right of a party to introduce before the jury evidence relevant to weight or credibility.

-E. Weight and Credibility.

-This Section does not limit the right of a party to introduce before the jury evidence relevant to weight or credibility.